erikaltelarrea/Brachistochrone/README.md

 		\right.
 ```
 # Use
 The number of points of de discretisation, $n$, the $tol$ parameter and the values of $F=(a,b)$ can be all modified in the `datos.dat` file.
-One must install the [AMPL solvers](https://ampl.com/), place all the archives in the same directory and run the `resultado.run` file, having priorly modified the desired archive to run, if wanted.
+One must install the [AMPL solvers](https://ampl.com/), place all the archives in the same directory, modifiy the desired file to run in the `resultado.run` file, if wanted and run `resultado.run`.

 # Authors
 Erik Altelarrea-Ferré and Álvaro Ortiz Villa